metallaxis/aliquot-sequence/README.md

-This is a program that tries to follow the aliquot sequence but has a limit of 10^15 integer limit.
+This is a program that tries to follow the aliquot sequence but has a limit which is the 10^15 integer limit.

 # Compiling
 In order to compile you need to install gcc.